AviatrixSystems/Docs/StartUpGuides/appendix-CloudN-Startup-Guide.rst

 “download\_cloudn\_software” to continue installation and finish.
 Or you can again type in command setup\_interface\_address.

-Use a Browser to Access CloudN
+Use a Browser to Access ACX
 -------------------------------

-CloudN has a built in CloudN Console that let you run provisioning from a browser.
+ACX has a built in ACX Console that let you run provisioning from a browser.

-Once IP addressed setup is complete, you can use any browser, type https://<IP address of CloudN> and see a Login page.
+Once IP addressed setup is complete, you can use any browser, type https://<IP address of ACX> and see a Login page.

 |image46|